chjj/zest/README.md

 Zest currently includes support for ender.js, Prototype, and jQuery.

-__Unsupported Selectors:__ `:nth-last-of-type`, `:nth-last-child`, `:hover`,
+__Unsupported Selectors:__ `:nth-last-of-type`, `:nth-last-child`,
-`:link`, `:visited`, all pseudo elements, and namespaces.
+`:nth-last-match`, `:hover`, `:link`, `:visited`, all pseudo elements, and namespaces.

-`:link`, `:visited`, and pseudo elements are unsupported for obvious reasons (they don't work). `:hover` isn't supported because it examines a dynamic state, you should be binding to events for this.
-The `:nth-last-x` pseudo-classes are unsupported simply because I haven't gotten around to adding them.
+`:link`, `:visited`, and pseudo elements are unsupported for obvious reasons (they don't work). `:hover` isn't supported because it examines a dynamic state, you should be binding to events for this (`:focus` is supported, but there is no fallback for legacy browsers).
+The `:nth-last-x` pseudo-classes are unsupported simply because I haven't gotten around to adding them, and because they add a lot of seemingly unnecessary code.
 I don't plan on adding namespace selector support currently, but it may be added eventually.

+Zest tries to include support for selectors level 4, but the spec is really up in the air right now.
+Currently, `:scope`, `:links-here`, `:matches`, and `:nth-match` are all supported.
+Support for the subject selector prefix will be added when the spec becomes more stable.

-This selector engine is very new (quite literally written in a night or two), if there are any bugs please submit them to the issue tracker.
+This selector engine is still relatively new, if there are any bugs please submit them to the issue tracker.

 ## Extension